 - For analyses in research, development or quality laboratories

-- High sensitivity for changes in size and measurement of bimodal distributions
+- High sensitivity for size changes and measurement of bimodal distributions

-- Solid-state measuring method for in-situ observation of changes in stability or size, e.g. growth and crystallisation processes
+- Contactless measuring method for in-situ observations of stability or size changes, e.g., growth or crystallisation processes

-NANOPHOX covers the vast particle size range of 0.5 nm to 10,000 nm.
-The size analysis is independent of concentration and masters high concentrations up to approximately 20 % by volume.
-Using a 30 mW semiconductor laser and Avalanche photo diodes minimum sample concentrations of just 10-4 % by volume are measurable.
-This remarkably broad concentration range is possible due to the combination of PCS and PCCS in a single instrument.
+NANOPHOX CS covers the vast particle size range of 0.5 nm to 10,000 nm.
+The size analysis is independent of concentration and masters high concentrations up to approximately 40 % by volume.

-With a precisely controlled temperature range from 0°C to 90°C the behaviour of nanodispersions can be observed or influenced, respectively.
-NANOPHOX proves its specific performance for stability analysis of steric or electrostatic stabilising in high-concentrated nanodispersions.
-No matter if the particles have been stabilised with electric charges, polymers or surfactants, NANOPHOX reliably provides information on aggregation or agglomeration behaviour.
-Thus new opportunities for characterization in previously uncharted fields, such as particle-particle interactions and changes in dynamic viscosity, are easily accessible.
+With a precisely controlled temperature range from 0°C to 90°C the behaviour of nano dispersions can be observed or influenced, respectively.
+NANOPHOX CS proves its specific performance for stability analysis of steric or electrostatic stabilising in high-concentrated nano dispersions.
+No matter if the particles have been stabilised with electric charges, polymers or surfactants, NANOPHOX CS reliably provides information on aggregation or agglomeration behaviour.
+Thus, new opportunities for characterization in previously uncharted fields, such as particle-particle interactions and changes in dynamic viscosity, are easily accessible.

-PAQXOS is the joint control and evaluation platform for all Sympatec systems.
-It combines our collective particle sizing expertise in a user-friendly application software which is realised as a network-ready 64-bit software for Windows® environments.
 A step-by-step wizard with built-in expert knowledge also leads the inexperienced user to successful measurements.
-PAQXOS provides graphical presentations, tables or paper reports that can be chosen from a variety of predefined and fully customisable formats.
+PAQXOS provides graphical presentations, tables and paper reports that can be chosen from a variety of predefined and fully customisable formats.
 The intuitive graphical user interface supports the execution of reliable, meaningful measurements.
 The cross-correlation function, representing reproducibility and stability, is used to calculate the particle size distribution.